By Tim Sattelmeier

 The River & Canyons have been kind to me – I think my greatest danger is ahead – that I might get swellheaded over this thing – I am going to try to keep my mouth shut about it – go back to work in the old way & have it only for a memory for myself – I have done no one any good & caused a few people great worry & suffering I know.

 I think this river is not treacherous as has been said – every rapid speaks plainly just what it is and what it will do to a person and a boat in its currents waves, boils, whirlpools, and rocks – if only one will read and listen carefully.
 It demands respect and will punish those who do not treat it properly.
-Some places it says “go here safely if you do it just this way” and in others it says “do not go here at all with the type of boat you have.” …but many people will not believe what it says.
+In some places it says “go here safely if you do it just this way” and in others, it says “do not go here at all with the type of boat you have.” …but many people will not believe what it says.

 Some people have said “I conquered the Colorado River” – I don’t say so.
 It has never been conquered and never will I think.
 Anyone who it allows to go through its canyons and see its wonders should feel thankful and privileged…